MORE-Platform/more-app-multiplatform/README.md

    ```
 2. Open the project in Android Studio.
 3. To successfully build the iOS and Android apps, you need to integrate the Google API Key files
    for each platform.
+This can be done manually or via a script:
+    - **Automated setup**: If you have your `GOOGLE_API_KEY` (base64 encoded) as an environment
+      variable, you can run the following script from the root directory:
+      ```sh
+      chmod +x setup_google_services.sh
+      ./setup_google_services.sh
+      ```
+    - **Manual setup**:
         - For Android, place the `google-services.json` file in the `androidApp` directory.
         - For iOS, place the `GoogleService-Info.plist` file in the `iosApp/iosApp` directory.
           Should
-      there be any trouble building the iosApp, make sure, that Xcode shows the file in the project
+          there be any trouble building the iosApp, make sure, that Xcode shows the file in the
+          project
           navigator.
 If it does not, you need to right click on the project source > "Add Files" >
           Search the `GoogleService-Info.plist` file > "Add".
 4. Make sure to sync project with the Gradle Files.
 Click **File | Sync Project with Gradle Files**
    and wait until it's done.
 5. This project requires **JDK 11** or later.
 To build the project you need to set your **runtime to